 Seasonings - salt, pepper, and fresh cilantro

-Here are some variations that work well with this Thai Coconut Shrimp Soup!
+Here are some variations that work well with this soup!

-Easily swap the shrimp out for chicken, pork (or tofu for a vegetarian option).
+Easily swap the shrimp out for crawfish, chicken, pork (or tofu for a vegetarian option).

 Instead of white rice, serve with rice noodles or cauliflower rice.